falcosecurity/libs/test/driver_sanity/kernel_compat/README.md

 ### Step 5 - Build `scap-open` and `driver` Artifacts (Big Loop)

-> Done as part of `driver-sanity-tests` target
+> Done as part of `driver-sanity-compile` target.

-Package up current libs source code (`libs/test/driver-sanity/kernel_compat/build/libs-src.tar.gz` file). `libs-src.tar.gz` is passed into containers to build the scap-open binary and all drivers.
+Package up current libs source code (`libs/test/driver-sanity/kernel_compat/build/libs-src.tar.gz` file). `libs-src.tar.gz` is passed into containers to build the scap-open binary and each driver.

-Drivers are built over a Go launcher scripts that simultaneously launches multiple build containers for concurrent driver builds in order to build the grid of all compiler and kernel versions in under 1 min.
+Drivers are built over a Go launcher scripts that simultaneously launches multiple build containers for concurrent driver builds in order to build the compiler and kernel versions grid in under 2 min.

 Note that `.o` are eBPF object files and `.ko` are the compiled kernel modules. eBPF uses clang/llvm as compiler while the kernel module uses gcc as compiler.